brotatotes/bht-automation/bht gen 3/Acts/Chapter 4/Acts 4 30 bht.md

 # Acts 4:30 Commentary Help Text

 ## BHT:
-Having been released, the apostles return to their fellow believers, symbolizing the impending clash of opposing interests.
-They pray for courage, asking for visible signs and proof that God has heard their plea for the strength to remain steadfast.
-They prioritize the preaching of God's word and seek His glory above all else.
-By requesting healing and signs and wonders in Jesus' name, they hope to preach with renewed readiness, enthusiasm, and unwavering conviction.
-They rely on God's power, recognizing His help in advancing their mission.
+The apostles pray for courage and visible signs, seeking proof that God has heard their prayer.
+They prioritize promoting the truth and God's glory, valuing preaching above all else.
+Their request reflects their trust in God's power and their commitment to their mission, showing their readiness to preach the gospel despite opposition.
+Desiring firmness of mind, they ask for signs that will confirm their message and contradict the schemes of those who forbid them to preach in Jesus' name.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: